Recruiting Corner: Executive Assistant Edition with Janette Levya and Rachel Chavez

 And the next question would be, what do you believe makes a good EA?

-Janette, how about you?
+Jeanette, how about you?
 So I believe there are specific characteristics that make up a good EA and I'm going to start off with the first one being compassionate, being able to treat every employee, it does not matter who it is, who their title is, being able to treat them with the same respect that you would treat your neighbor or your best friend goes really a long way and also developing those strong core relationships in the workplace.

-My second one is going to be patience.
-I think being an executive assistant requires a lot of patience because you just never know what day you're going to get, you never know on what side you're going to be thrown on in a project, in an event, or things like that.
+I think being an executive assistant requires a lot of patience because you just never know what day you're going to get, you never know on what side you're going to be thrown on in a project, in an event or things like that.

-And really having the patience to be empathetic and understanding of everybody's situations as well as their calendars, as well as their daily lives really just goes a long way.
+And really having the patience to be empathetic and understanding of everybody's situations as well as their calendars, as well as their daily lives, really just goes a long way.

+And my last one is going to be flexibility.
 People often say that they don't truly understand the executive assistant role because they just don't know what it is that we do.

 We have our hands in almost every pot that you can think of and it really just ties into our core responsibilities as well as the skill set that we have and it's us just being flexible.

-It's us being able to bend this way or that way and it can be for the smallest task, the biggest ask, or it can just be in our everyday schedules.
+It's us being able to bend this way or that way and it can be for the smallest task, the biggest ask or it can just be in our everyday schedules.

 Great.
 Rachel, how about yourself?

-I think to be good at being an EA you have to have some of the qualities such as being able to multitask, being efficient, being able to be flexible, being able to calendar, schedule, travel, expense reports, and all those things to be successful at the job and be good.
+I think to be good at being an EA, you have to have some of the qualities such as being able to multitask, being efficient, being able to be flexible, being able to calendar, schedule, travel, expense reports, and all those things to be successful at the job and be good.

 I think what makes a great EA is human relationships.
-So I think it's really important that you come in and you recognize that you don't only just represent yourself, your executive, but you also represent the company that you're with.
+So, I think it's really important that you come in and you recognize that you don't only just represent yourself, your executive, but you also represent the company that you're with.

-So understanding those core values, understanding what's important to the company as well as what's important to the executives and then just as a whole like my biggest thing in life as corny as it sounds is be a good person, be kind, be empathetic, and treat people the way that you want to be treated and I think that you are a successful and great EA when you take the time to build those relationships with people that you work with, when you really try to be flexible and don't just think about your executive schedule, you also think about what's best for the project as a whole, what's best for the company.
+So, understanding those core values, understanding what's important to the company as well as what's important to the executives, and then just as a whole, like my biggest thing in life, as corny as it sounds, is be a good person, be kind, be empathetic, and treat people the way that you want to be treated.

 Can I be flexible?
 Can I move these things?

-So I think building those relationships and making sure that people enjoy working with you, that you come off as approachable is huge on being a great EA versus being successful at your job.
+So, I think building those relationships and making sure that people enjoy working with you, that you come off as approachable is huge on being a great EA versus being successful at your job.

-That's awesome Rachel and Jeanette, you both touched on what we are trying to encourage at Cloudflare, especially on the recruiting team, which is our Cloudflare capabilities, which is having, you know, empathy, getting work across the finish line, being kind, being goal-oriented, being curious and learn to grow and that you are understanding of situations and a personal experience I've had with both of you is sometimes candidates last minute they cancel on interviews or something comes up and both of you have really shined through on that and said it's okay and always give, you know, people second chances so we're always in line when it comes to that and so it's really nice to hear that both of you think that's a really good EA because that's also in line with how Cloudflare and recruiting and whole things.
+That's awesome, Rachel.
+And Jeanette, you both touched on what we are trying to encourage at Cloudflare, especially on the recruiting team, which is our Cloudflare capabilities, which is having, you know, empathy, getting work across the finish line, being kind, being goal-oriented, being curious, and learn to grow, and that you are understanding of situations.

-On to the next question.
-Jay, I've always wanted to know this, we kind of talked personally about, you know, this whole COVID, having kids at home and balancing the career.
+We kind of talked personally about, you know, this whole COVID, having kids at home and balancing the career.

 You have three executives that you support and three kids.

-I would like to know how are you handling all that?
+I would like to know, how are you handling all that?

 How are you balancing it?
-You know, I ask myself that question many days but in the beginning I will admit that it was extremely hard.
+You know, I ask myself that question many days, but in the beginning, I will admit that it was extremely hard.

 I'm not going to say it was easy because it was not.